 We are not talking about biology.
 It is societal conditioning.

 Is this because men don’t struggle?
 Or because society has spent decades telling them to “man up” and “men don’t cry”?
-Through the media, relatives, their own fathers, teachers, and in some cases, the very people who raised them.
-Research confirms that unhealthy masculinity norms significantly impact emotional awareness and expression among men (Kurian & Levant, 2025).
+Through the media, relatives, your own fathers, teachers, and in some cases, the very people who raised you.
+Research confirms that unhealthy masculinity norms significantly impact emotional awareness and expression among men.
 And when men do express vulnerability, they are quickly labelled as weak or unmanly among other slurs.

 Men are not born emotionally closed off.
 This is a learned survival mechanism.
 Which means it can be unlearned.
-And it is precisely this conditioning that keeps men from seeking mental health support (Mokhwelepa & Sumbane, 2025).
+And it is precisely this conditioning that keeps men from seeking mental health support.

 And why does it seem easier to talk to an alien than another human?